livingsocial/loudmouth/README.md

     Loudmouth.hollaback_url('<your URL goes here>');
     Loudmouth.lurk();

+Errors are sent by adding an image tag to the DOM.
+The error details are in the `error_info` parameter as JSON data.
+The `type` parameter indicates if the data is for an error or an alert.

+    GET "/loudmouth/shout?error_info={"errorMessage" : "Uncaught ReferenceError", "lineNumber" : "123", "type" : "error", "href" : "http://my.server.com/fake-error"

+The error information contains all of the details reported by JavaScript.
+The `window.location.href` value is also sent (as the `href` parameter).

 ## Turning Off Loudmouth

 You can turn off silent/loud mode by calling <code>goAway()</code>.
 This just unwraps the <code>onError</code> handler.